Wells Fargo posts $2 billion profit in 3Q, reversing 2Q loss

 On top of the difficulties presented by the virus pandemic, Wells has been in seemingly constant trouble with regulators for years.
 The nation’s biggest mortgage lender, Wells has been operating under strict federal guidelines due to a series of scandals, limiting its ability to grow.

-In 2018, the Fed capped the size of Wells Fargo’s assets after a number of beginning in 2016 with the uncovering of millions of fake checking accounts its employees opened to meet sales quotas.
+In 2018, the Fed capped the size of Wells Fargo’s assets beginning in 2016 with the uncovering of millions of fake checking accounts its employees opened to meet sales quotas.
 The Fed lifted that cap in April as part of the federal government’s Payroll Protection Program because many of Wells’ small business customers were getting shut out from applying.

 Shares in the consumer bank fell about 2% in pre-market trading.